It’s a fact that even the best content writers and search engine optimizers occasionally strike out with a new piece of content.

-You need to track the backlinks that your content produces on a regular basis for two big reasons:
+You need to track the backlinks that your content regularly produces for two big reasons:

 - Your backlinks will change over time.
-The first day you publish a new piece of content, you may gain 2–3 backlinks.
-Let a week go by and maybe now 10-12 backlinks have appeared.
+The first day you publish a new piece of content, you may gain two to three backlinks.
+Let a week go by, and maybe now 10-12 backlinks have appeared.
 A year down the road, you could have 589 backlinks to one piece of content as it is promoted, discovered, and shared.

 Time On Page

-We want lots of unique visitors viewing our content and increasing the amount of views the piece of content gets.
+We want lots of unique visitors viewing our content and increasing the number of views the piece of content gets.

-The more views, the more chances of ROI from content like conversions, engagement, shares, and backlinks.
+The more views, the more chances of return on investment (ROI) from content like conversions, engagement, shares, and backlinks.

 Pages Per Session

-How many pages is the user looking at after they have viewed your content?
+How many pages is the user looking at after viewing your content?

 What pages are they going to?

-A blog post about the best winter coats to have can encourage a user to then click on links within the blog post and shop around on your website for different coats.
-Heck, maybe they’ll even make a purchase, which is the ultimate goal of any business marketing.
+A blog post about the best winter coats can encourage a user to click on links within the blog post and shop around on your website for different coats.
+They may even make a purchase, which is the ultimate goal of any business marketing.

 New Vs. Returning Users